-Several studies have found that dopamine levels rise during meditation.
+Several studies have found that dopamine levels rise during mindfulness meditation.
 Moreover, this boost is more significant than it would be after just resting.
-If you’re interested in learning how to increase dopamine naturally, you may want to read up on meditation techniques.
+If you’re interested in learning how to increase dopamine naturally and reduce stress levels, you may want to read up on meditation techniques.

 6. Supplement Your Diet